tekmunkey/bashScriptBase/README.md

 0x02:  scriptHelp (help system)

-So the only script you actually need to include is scriptHelp.
+So the only script you actually need to include, and then you're including them all by proxy, is scriptHelp.

 At some point I may have time to go in and document each function from each file individually, but unfortunately that time has not been up to (and still is not) now.